Sustainability Tip brought to you by Meridith Myers, wife of Executive Director John Myers

 I wish I could say that my journey to sustainable practices started with a deep seeded love of the outdoors and a desire to be a #championofnature, but my journey came from the desire to be frugal.

 It started with switching from paper to cloth napkins 11 years ago!
 Slowly, over the years, I have found new ways to incorporate my frugal tendencies to create more sustainable practices.

 This past summer, I made a commitment to work towards a film free kitchen.
 With our middle child starting kindergarten in the fall, I knew that I needed a better way to manage lunches for the kids, my husband and myself.
 After a significant amount of research, I purchased Planet Wise reusable sandwich bags.
-I was able to purchase these locally at BabyTime Family Boutique in NewBo, but you can also find similar items inside Indian Creek Nature Center’s Creekside Shop (where members receive a 10% discount!). **Due to high demand, we are currently out of reusable bags in the Creekside Shop, however we do have reusable Bees Wrap products currently available!
-Look for restocked reusable bags soon.
+I was able to purchase these locally at BabyTime Family Boutique in NewBo, but you can also find similar items inside Indian Creek Nature Center’s Creekside Shop (where members receive a 10% discount!).

 The kids love their colorful, fun patterns and I enjoy that they’re easy to rinse and drip dry on the counter or toss in the next load of laundry.
 The zipper closure is an added bonus when you’re trying to quickly and quietly provide a snack to the ravenous toddler in church!
 Sandwiches, pretzels, grapes, veggies…anything goes.
 Packing three to four lunches a day, these reusable sandwich bags have already paid for themselves, which makes this frugal momma happy!